-The Plan's exposure to price risk is limited as the main line of investments is fixed income securities which are stable and not affected greatly by market volatility.
+The Plan's exposure to price risk is limited as the main line of investments are fixed income securities which are stable and not affected greatly by market volatility.
+A small percentage of the Plan's investments are affected by market volatility.